The County of Bedfordshire

 Bedfordshire is a county with a great selection of places to visit including towns, nature reserves, ancient sites, hills, woodlands, rivers and streams, villages, historic buildings, country parks, lakes and shopping centres.

-RSPB The Lodge, and Sharnbrook Summit are great places to visit in Bedfordshire if you like nature reserves.
+Galley Hill Hillfort, and Ivinghoe Beacon Hill are great places to visit in Bedfordshire if you like ancient sites.

-Galley Hill Hillfort is one of Bedfordshire's best hills to visit in Bedfordshire.
+Galley Hill Hillfort, and Ivinghoe Beacon Hill are some of Bedfordshire's' best hills to visit Bedfordshire.

 Stevington, Cardington, Willington - Bedford, Whipsnade, Stewartby, Aspley Guise, and Great Barford are some of Bedfordshire's' best villages to visit Bedfordshire.

-Historic Buildings to visit in Bedfordshire county include Stevington Windmill, Willington Dovecote and Stables, Bedford School Chapel, Stewartby Brickworks, Great Barford Bridge, Market Place Woburn, and Town Hall at Woburn.
+There are a several good historic buildings in Bedfordshire county like Stevington Windmill, Willington Dovecote and Stables, Bedford School Chapel, Stewartby Brickworks, Great Barford Bridge, Market Place Woburn, and Town Hall at Woburn.